 Visit One of Dubai’s Public Beaches

 Dubai boasts many public beaches that are perfect for sun-seekers and water lovers.
-Jumeirah Open Beach is one of the most popular.
+Jumeirah Open Beach is one of the most popular public beach options.
 It’s family-friendly and offers fun attractions, like volleyball courts, a kids playground and a jogging track.

 There are lifeguards on duty and shower facilities are available.